nilsoberg2/rvrmeander/README.md

 Currently the code must be downloaded and compiled.
 We have no releases at this time although we expect a release by the end of April 2016.

+###

+gui was developed by Nils Oberg.
+The engine framework was initially developed by Nils Oberg then continued by Davide Motta.

 ## Building the Engine

 ### Dependencies